theotherstevenc/deviceMD/README.md

 - updated registery for gatherings
 - your idea here

-> If add some interactivity into emails, with a side dish of dynamic content - we can start to create a sense of email anticipation
+> add some interactivity into emails, with a side dish of dynamic content, and we can start to create anticipation